bsantaus/sms_simulator/README.md

 ## Viewing the Progress Monitor

-The Progress Monitor component has two sub-components: a frontend application written in Svelte with Tailwind for styling and a backend API written using FastAPI.
+The Progress Monitor component has two sub-components: a frontend application written in [Svelte](https://kit.svelte.dev/) with [Tailwind](https://tailwindcss.com/) for styling and a backend API written using FastAPI.

+On the Progress Monitor, you can view the current totals for the number of sent messages, the number of failed messages, and the average delay per message (sent or failed).
+These statistics will update according to the configured interval.

 The frontend application for the Monitor is served at [http://localhost:3000/](http://localhost:3000/) while the simulator is running.
 If you would like to see it on its own, you can run `npm run dev` from the [src/monitor/frontend](src/monitor/frontend/) directory.